 The answers to these questions will give you an idea about what to do, what obstacles you may face, and which tool would be the most suitable for you.
-If your goal is to increase conversions or speed up the purchase process, a chatbot would be a good solution for you.
+If your goal is to increase conversions or speed up the purchase process, a chatbot would be perfect for you.

 Check what works for you and launch your conversational ecommerce campaign

-If your business goals are clear, check which tools would satisfy your needs and what channel would be a perfect match for your business.
+If your business goals are clear, check which tools would satisfy your needs and which channel would be a perfect match for your ecommerce store.

 If you are ready to implement live chats, ensure that there is always someone in charge of talking with customers and responding very quickly.
 Make sure that your salespeople and customer service reps know the best ways to chat with potential customers.

-If there is no such possibility to have someone always available with the clients, a chatbot is a better idea.
+If there is no such possibility of having someone always available with the clients, a chatbot is a better idea.
 It’s always good to look before you jump, right?
 Create an account with Smartsupp and try out a free trial if you are still wondering which tool to choose.